SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 Contact
 -------------
-We have IRC channels on esper, #TDSM, #TDSMDev, #TDSMGit or you can get us over at http://tdsm.org.
+We have IRC channels on esper, #TDSM, #TDSMDev, #TDSMGit ~~or you can get us over at http://tdsm.org~~.

 Developers
 =============
-TDSM is developed in C# so you will find it reasonably easy to manipulate.
+TDSM is developed in C# so you will find it reasonably easy.
 Plugins HAVE to be developed on the .Net 4.0 framework (In Visual Studio you have multiple choices, Choose 4.0) otherwise TDSM will not be able to load your plugin!.

 Usually when the TDSM Team has an upcoming release which changes a lot of code, We will post a prerelease for Developers to update prior to release; Located in the PreRelease directory on this GitHub page.